mohd-afeef-badri/psd/docs/fracture-mechanics.md

 The material is supposed to have the Lame coefficients, $\lambda=121.15e3$ and $\mu=80.77e3$, additionally the fracture toughness $G_c=2.7$.

 To model this test, PSD provides a hybrid phase-field modelling technique under damage mechanics (fracture mechanics).
-We use ParaView to post-process displacement $u$ and phase-field $d$ for visualising the cracking process.
+We use ParaView to post-process displacement $u$ and phase-field $d$ for visualizing the cracking process.

 #### 🛠️ Step 1: Preprocessing the Simulation